 Rupa: It is a way of life that is more defined and gives one the sense of belonging and security.
 Our behavior, our beliefs, and our values definitely represent the primary aspect passed along by communication and imitation from one generation to the next.
 Culture is symbolic communication.
 Culture is ingrained!
 There cannot be any existence without it.
 Having said that, I must also say we constantly evolve culturally.

-More on India:
+More on Indian culture:

 - Classic Indian Cuisines Revealed With Personal and Cultural Stories

 - Interview with Amitava Bhattacharya, Founder of Banglanatak.com